spring-team/spring-rest-seed/README.md

 # spring-rest-seed

-This project contains an Atomist seed project for a Spring Boot REST service.
+This is an Atomist seed project for a Spring Boot REST service.
 You can edit this project freely, with Atomist generators capable of turning it into a clean, customized project.